jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 ## 9- How to spend CC?
 9.1. go to blockchain.info.
 9.2. scan the balance of your private key into your account or.
 9.3. store your funds on your smartphone wallet (bitcoin litecoin ether dash dogecoin) to be spent later.

+## 10- What are the regulatory compliance requirements?
+It depends on the contry. see https://en.wikipedia.org/wiki/Legality_of_bitcoin_by_country_or_territory

 ## REFERENCES
 Essentials